 E. Division or Department Specific Rules.
-Additional rules on computer and/or network use may be adopted by various divisions/departments to meet specific administrative or academic needs in compliance with this policy’s procedures.
+Additional rules on computer and/or network use may be adopted by various divisions/departments to meet specific administrative or academic needs in compliance with this regulation’s procedures.

-1. Violations of this policy may result in suspension or removal of accounts, University discipline up to and including termination, and civil or criminal liability.
+1. Violations of this regulation may result in suspension or removal of accounts, University discipline up to and including termination, and civil or criminal liability.

 2. A user whose account has been suspended may appeal the CTO’s decision upon reconsideration to the Chancellor.